tatomyr/json-x-type/README.md

 This defines an object where any property has a boolean value.

-A TypeScript analogy for `$record` is `Record<string, T>`.
+TypeScript analogy: `Record<string, T>`.

-You can also combine specific properties with dynamic ones, although it's not recommended:
+Note: Specific properties can be combined with dynamic ones, although this approach is not generally recommended for data organization:

 ```json
 {